oDCM - APIs 101 (Tutorial)

 The API documentation will tell you what is required!

-Example: submitting parameters in the header via the `params` argument
+Part 2: Submitting parameters in the header via the `params` argument

 • params requires to be a dictionary with the parameter names and corresponding values